Stouffville Sun-Tribune: 1900s

 In 1922, Arthur Victor Nolan took over the paper until his death in 1950.
 A. V. was born in Uxbridge, Ontario County in 1888.
 Prior to Stouffville, he owned and edited the Uxbridge Times, Uxbridge Journal and the Barrie Advance.
-A. V. was a Justice of the peace for 10 years, Reeve of Stouffville at the time of his passing, and a member of the York County Committee for Reforestation as well as the Bruce County Publisher’s Association.
+A. V. was a Justice of the peace for 10 years, Reeve of Stouffville at the time of his death, and a member of the York County Committee for Reforestation as well as the Bruce County Publisher’s Association.
 Upon his death his son Charles Henry Nolan assumed control of the paper, having joined the staff in 1936.
 C. H. was born in Uxbridge in 1915, moved to Stouffville in 1921, and married Innis Williamson in 1941.
 C. H. was a member of the Lion’s Club, was heavily responsible for the establishing of the local arena, met Pope John in 1956, and was awarded a Canada Medal in 1967.
 During Charles Henry’s tenure he would be president of Ontario Weekly Newspaper Association in 1953, and in 1964 National President of the Canadian Community Newspaper Association.
 During the C. H.’s steering, the paper thrived and was so awarded, winning five provincial awards in one year, 25 over a thirty-year span, including its first in 1939, the Joseph Clark Memorial Trophy for best all-around newspaper.
 Charles would run the paper until retiring in 1981, passing away February 11, 1992.
 Before C. H.’s retirement, the paper became part of the Inland Publishing Company, after having been purchased by the Toronto Telegram, and soon after was acquired by Metrospan, forerunner of the Metroland Printing company.
 The newspaper's offices were moved to 6258 Main St. in 1925 until 1970s.

 The paper historically served the communities of Goodwood, Victoria Square, Uxbridge, Glasgow, Ballantrae, Bethesda, Bloomington, Mongolia, Altona, Church Hill, Lemonville, Ringwood, Gormley, Elmira, Peaches, Melville, Dickson Hill, Vandorf, Audley, Greenwood, Cherrywood, Green River, and Stouffville.